juliia-ad/100DaysSwiftUI/README.md

 # 100DaysSwiftUI
 **My projects from the 100 Days of SwiftUI challenge.**

-- Animations: Project 6
+- Project 6: Animations
-- ExpensesApp: Project 7
+- Project 7: ExpensesApp
-- Moonshot: Project 8
+- Project 8: Moonshot